Moment sequences of Beta distribution: First, partial results

 f) $S_{n}(1,2)\allowbreak=\allowbreak\left\{

 \right. $, while $S_{n}(2,1)\allowbreak=\allowbreak=\left\{

 \right. $, by Remark \ref{symm}.

 g) $2S_{n}(3/2,5/2)$ is the $r-s(1,1)$ and $sc$ sequence A089408 in OEIS since the g.f. of $2S_{n}(3/2,5/2)$ is $g(x)\allowbreak=\allowbreak(-6x^{2} \allowbreak+\allowbreak6x\allowbreak-\allowbreak1\allowbreak+\allowbreak (1-4x)^{3/2})/2x^{3}$ by Lemma \ref{gen}.
-Operation $r-s(1,1)$ changes this function to $1-x\allowbreak+\allowbreak x^{2}g(x)\allowbreak=\allowbreak (4x\allowbreak-\allowbreak1\allowbreak+\allowbreak(1-2x)\sqrt{1-4x^{2}})/(2x)$ .
-Now it remains to change $x$ to $-x.$ By Remark \ref{symm} $2S_{n}(5/2,3/2)$ is $r-s(1,1)$ sequence A089408 in OEIS, since following its description remains to change $x$ to $-x$ in $(4x\allowbreak-\allowbreak1\allowbreak +\allowbreak(1-2x)\sqrt{1-4x^{2}})/(2x)$. \end{proposition}
+Operation $r-s(1,1)$ changes this function to $1-x\allowbreak+\allowbreak x^{2}g(x)\allowbreak=\allowbreak (4x\allowbreak-\allowbreak1\allowbreak+\allowbreak(1-2x)\sqrt{1-4x^{2}} )/(2x)$.
+Now it remains to change $x$ to $-x.$ By Remark \ref{symm} $2S_{n}(5/2,3/2)$ is $r-s(1,1)$ sequence A089408 in OEIS, since following its description remains to change $x$ to $-x$ in $(4x\allowbreak-\allowbreak 1\allowbreak+\allowbreak(1-2x)\sqrt{1-4x^{2}})/(2x)$. \end{proposition}

-\begin{remark} Taking into account Corollary \ref{catalan}2) identifying Motzkin numbers by their generating function, identity \ref{MbMc} with $b\allowbreak =\allowbreak-1$ and $c\allowbreak=\allowbreak-2$ and assertion c) of the above-mentioned Proposition we immediately arrive to the well-known formula relating Motzkin numbers and Catalan numbers, namely:
+\begin{remark} Taking into account Corollary \ref{catalan}2) identifying Motzkin numbers by their generating function, identity \ref{MbMc} with $b\allowbreak =\allowbreak-1$ and $c\allowbreak=\allowbreak-2$ and assertion c) of Proposition \ref{Cent}, we immediately arrive to the formula relating Motzkin numbers and Catalan numbers, namely:

 where $Mo_{n}$ denotes $n-th$ Motzkin number.
-The above-mentioned formula relating Motzkin and Catalan numbers appears in the solution of problem 4 in the Stanley's book \cite{Stan15}. \end{remark}
+The formula above relating Motzkin and Catalan numbers appears in the solution of problem 4 in the Stanley's book \cite{Stan15}. \end{remark}